WalidBourhaleb/First-Python-Project-penalty-analyse/README.md

 The competition which obtain the most number of penalties so far is the Serie A with 8 teams in the Top 10.
 And we can see a pic of penatlies's density near the half time.

 For a first project, I saw a basic part of the Datas but most important, I enjoyed work in this project and found this very interesting.
 So I want improve my knowledges about Datas.
+For example : API, Dashboards.

 Finally, I think this project is finished for now because I want to see other aspect of data analyse, but i will definitely keep to work with this project to improve my skills in python and other packages.